nishantverma160380/FAQ/aws-amazon/aws_basics.md

   * VPC
     - Private Cloud
+  * Availability zones
+    - No of availability zones in a region.
   * Subnet and Route Table
     - Subnetgroup
     - subnet has to be in one availibility zone